alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-eating-foods-prepared-for-neyruz-feast.md

 locale: en
 lang: en
 note: true
-excerpt: "It is not permissible for a Muslim to observe any of the rituals of disbelief and Shirk, including the religious occasions such as festivals and others."
+summary: "It is not permissible for a Muslim to observe any of the rituals of disbelief and Shirk, including the religious occasions such as festivals and others."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz